wendall-robinson/flowmaster/README.md

-# traceflow - Simplified OpenTelemetry Tracing
+# TraceFlow - Simplified OpenTelemetry Tracing for Go

-`traceflow` is a Go package that provides a simplified and fluent interface for integrating OpenTelemetry tracing into Go applications.
-It abstracts some of the common tasks associated with managing traces, allowing developers to focus on their application logic.
+`TraceFlow` is a Go package that provides a simple, fluent interface for integrating OpenTelemetry distributed tracing into your Go applications.
+It abstracts away much of the complexity and boilerplate involved in creating and managing traces, allowing developers to focus on their application logic while still benefiting from powerful distributed tracing features.

+## Why Use TraceFlow?

+In modern, distributed systems, it's crucial to have observability tools like tracing to monitor and debug complex interactions between microservices, databases, and other components. **OpenTelemetry** is a robust solution for capturing this telemetry data, but its complexity can make initial adoption challenging.
+This is where TraceFlow comes in.

-## Features
+## Key Features and Benefits:

-- **Simple Trace and Span Management**: Easily start and manage traces with minimal boilerplate.
-- **Context Propagation**: Tools to inject and extract contexts for HTTP requests to support distributed tracing.
-- **Error Handling**: Built-in mechanisms to record errors and set span statuses effectively.
-- **Link Spans**: Facilitate linking spans across different traces or services.
+* **Fluent Interface**: Chain methods together to add attributes, links, and status information to your trace with minimal code.
+  * Example: `defer trace.Start("operation").AddAttribute(...).End()`
+* **Automatic System Information**: Automatically capture and add CPU, memory, and disk information to your traces without manual setup.
+* **Built-in Best Practices**: Enforces best practices such as always ending spans and recording errors and success states, helping you avoid common pitfalls.
+* **Extendable**: Easily extend the functionality with your own custom attributes or predefined behavior using variadic options.
+* **Error and Exception Handling**: Capture detailed error and exception information, including stack traces and error messages.
+* **Context Propagation**: Simplifies passing and extracting trace context across service boundaries (e.g., HTTP requests).

 ## Installation